asood-life/baxter-sma/README.md

 <div>
    <h4>1.
 Enhanced Learning Algorithms</h4>
    <p>
       While our current implementation leverages existing reinforcement learning algorithms, there is a vast landscape of emerging techniques that could be explored.
-Future work could focus on integrating more advanced methods such as deep reinforcement learning, hierarchical reinforcement learning, or multi-agent reinforcement learning.
+Future work could focus on integrating more advanced methods such as deep reinforcement learning, hierarchical or multi-agent reinforcement learning.
    </p>
    <h4>2.
 Real-World Integration</h4>
    <p>
       Transitioning from simulated environments to real-world applications poses a significant challenge.
 Future efforts will aim at testing and refining our models in real-world settings to address issues such as sensor noise, unexpected obstacles, and dynamic changes in the environment.
 This will involve robust testing and possibly redesigning the reward structures and action spaces to better suit real-world conditions.
    </p>
    <h4>3.
-Expanded Task Set</h4>
+Expanded Collection of Tasks</h4>
    <p>
       Currently, our tasks are relatively simple and focused on basic interactions.
 Expanding the range of tasks to include more complex and varied activities such as assembly, cooking, or even medical procedures could provide deeper insights into the capabilities and limitations of reinforcement learning in robotic applications.
    </p>